 I am always on the lookout for students who are meeting my expectations!

 I strive to notice something they did well or are skilled at and recognize them for it.
-I may mark that with either with a positive phone call home or a encouraging note.
-I may just point it out in class and than them for it.
+I may mark that either with a positive phone call home or an encouraging note.
+I may just point it out in class and thank them for it.